|

 considered to be an illegal Weight and shall be

+deposited in the alley.
 C. Any Weight which, after being

 delivered, clears the foul line, but subsequently